 Key Considerations for Fund Selection

-Risk Exposure – What is your exposure to risk?
+What is your exposure to risk?
 How well diversified are your investments?

-Fees and Charges – Are your fees too high?
+Are your fees too high?
 Is there opportunity to reduce this while improving the investment strategy?

-The best performing pension funds
+Best performing pension funds in Ireland

 Average pension fund performance